-- 1. Definition.
-A grievance is a complaint by a student involving the interpretation, application, or alleged violation of College policies and procedures.
-A grievance action may be initiated by a student against another student, an instructor, an administrator, or a member of the classified staff. - 2.
-Grounds for Grievances.
-The following are grounds for grievances: - a) Interpretation, application, or violation of College rules, regulations, policies, & procedures. - b) Arbitrary administrative action. - c) Arbitrary or capricious decision in the academic evaluation of a student's performance.
+- 3. Grounds for Grievances.
+The following are grounds for grievances: - a.
+Interpretation, application, or violation of College rules, regulations, policies, and procedures. - b.
+Arbitrary administrative action. - c.
+Arbitrary or capricious decision in the academic evaluation of a student's performance.